cormullion/Karnak.jl/docs/src/basics.md

 ## Paths, cycles, routes, and traversals

 Graphs help us answer questions about connectivity and relationships.
-For example, thinking of a railway network as a graph, with the stations as vertices, and the tracks as edges, we want to ask questions such as "Can we get from A to B by train?", which therefore becomes the question "Are there sufficient edges between two vertices such that we can find a path that joins them?".
+For example, thinking of a railway network as a graph, with the stations as vertices, and the tracks as edges, we want to ask questions such as "Can we get from A to B by train?", which therefore becomes the question "Are there sufficient edges between two vertices such that we can find a continuous path that joins them?".

 Graphs.jl has many features for traversing graphs and finding paths.
 We can look at just a few of them here.